Before You Enter

 This is a brief overview, for more in-depth details, please read the other Frequently Asked Questions.

-The first step to entering the Salon is to create an account with ArtCall.org, they are our third-party host for the competition and the account is free.
-Once registered, you will be asked to purchase “Submission Credits”.
-Submission credits equate to one submission, so you can purchase one credit to enter one painting, or you can purchase 5 credits and enter 5 paintings.
-We require submission credits prior to entering because we’ve lost money in the past from people who’ve entered and then never paid for their submissions.
+The first step to entering the Salon is to create an account with ShowSubmit.com, they are our third-party host for the competition and the account is free.
+Once registered, you will be able to begin entering your paintings.

-After uploading you’ll receive a submission email that verifies your submission was accepted into the Salon.
-We accept ALL paintings, so we don’t send separate acceptance letters, this email serves as that letter.
+After uploading you’ll receive a submission email that verifies your submission was received.

 At the end of the month our selected judge will review ALL the paintings and make his or her selections.
 We will announce the Top 100 Finalists the month after via email.
 These finalists are selected based on their jury score and the winners will be selected from these finalists.